Lead Opinion

 Second, as we discuss above, we observe and articulate the different policies underlying the Texas and Louisiana anti-indemnity statutes.
 The majority’s conclusions about Louisiana policy ignore the Louisiana Supreme Court’s explicit assertion that the Louisiana statute is intended to protect injured workers as well as their employers.
 In any event, we believe the majority’s emphasis on the domicile of the parties is unjustifiably discriminatory and reject the notion that state and federal courts generally apply the law of the parties’ domiciles when considering conflicting indemnity laws.

-Third, we do not agree that because the parties’ contract specified Texas law, neither should have reasonably expected the protection of Louisiana‘s indemnity statute.
+Third, we do not agree that because the parties’ contract specified Texas law, neither should have reasonably expected the protection of Louisiana’s indemnity statute.
 See id.
 We think all persons physically present in the state of Louisiana can reasonably expect application of Louisiana law, especially law meant to override private bargains based upon firmly held public policy.
-See Maxus, 817 S.W.2d at 53-54 (holding it can be assumed that parties expect application of the law of state where major portion of contract performance occurs).
-See also DeSantis, 793 S.W.2d at 679 (holding Texas had materially greater interest than Florida in dispute over non-competition agreement because
+See Maxus,

 Fourth, we cannot agree that determination and application of law is eased in these cases by applying to the indemnity issue the law of the state where the injured party brought suit.
 The majority must concede that choice of law under its reasoning is based in large part upon the domicile of the parties.
 Domicile and venue are patently ephemeral.
 And what of the fact that some companies may have multiple domiciles?
 Under the majority approach, there will be new litigation to determine the domicile of the parties.

-Sixth, we believe the majority‘s reasoning is more likely to diminish, rather than create, certainty, predictability and uniformity.
-If the majority is correct that the true place of performance is where the injured party files suit, there will be no
+Sixth, we believe the majority’s reasoning is more likely to diminish, rather than create, certainty, predictability and uniformity.
+If the majority is correct that the true place of performance is where the injured party files suit, there will be no certainty until that suit is filed.

 Seventh, it is reasonably clear that the majority opinion offers plaintiffs (and defendants) carte blanche to forum shop.
 Attorneys may add parties, move their clients, or await corporate mergers to get the indemnification statute they prefer.
-Finally, as we discuss below, we are comfortable the supreme court has already answered the section 6 inquiry.12
+Finally, as we discuss below, we are comfortable the supreme court has already answered the section 6 inquiry.

 For all these reasons, we would hold Louisiana has a more significant relation

-D. Maxus—Has the supreme court already decided this issue?
+D. Maxus — Has the supreme court already decided this issue?

 We believe the supreme court has already held that geography, not domicile, should be emphasized in determining the jurisdictional boundary of the Texas anti-indemnity statute.
 In Maxus, the court refused to apply Texas law to an oil-field indemnity dispute even though indemnity was sought in Texas.
-817 S.W.2d at 54.
-The court specifically stated that the outcome was dictated by the location of the oil well, writing:

 One can argue that the Texas Legislature’s purpose in enacting [the anti-indemnity statute] is to protect Texas contractors who work on mineral wells and mines wherever they may be situated, but we think it more plausible that it had the more limited objective of protecting contractors who drill wells in Texas.
 We do not read the statute to have an extraterritorial reach, absent some agreement between the parties.

 The majority also would distinguish Maxus from the cases at bar based on the final clause in the excerpt above relating to agreement of the parties.
-Here, unlike in Maxus, the parties chose which state‘s law to apply.
+Here, unlike in Maxus, the parties chose which state’s law to apply.
 However, Restatement section 187(2)(b) requires an examination of the policies underlying the anti-indemnity statutes, assuming no choice of law had been made.
-See RESTATEMENT § 187(2)(b).
+See Restatement § 187(2)(b).
 Thus, the policy identified in Maxus supporting anti-indemnity is relevant; whether the parties actually chose the law of a particular state is not.
-The error in the majority‘s consideration of the parties’ choice is easily seen upon recollection of the premise of conflicts analysis: If the fact that parties chose law was relevant in determining whether their choice should be overruled by public policy, our review would be perfunctory at best.
+The error in the majority’s consideration of the parties’ choice is easily seen upon recollection of the premise of conflicts analysis: If the fact that parties chose law was relevant in determining whether their choice should be overruled by public policy, our review would be perfunctory at best.

 Conclusion